jalvarez24/462-Software-Design-Project/README.md

 # 462-Software-Design-Project
-Goal of Group Project: Using the Object-Oriented Analysis/Design (OOAD) and Unified Process (UP) (in the way that you learn in this class), build software for the target system (given below).
-The focus of this project is more on the documentation (design and planning) rather than the very simplistic and short code.
+Goal of Group Project: Using the Object-Oriented Analysis/Design (OOAD) and Unified Process (UP), build software for the target system.
+The focus of this project is more on the documentation (design and planning) rather than the coding process.

 # Group
 Jayro Alvarez